Handyman vs. general contractor in California, which do you actually need?

 Does Fix Pro San Diego do both?

 We do handyman scope.
-For projects that cross into C-10 electrical, C-36 plumbing, or C-39 roofing work — or any full-remodel general contracting — we refer to licensed partners we trust.
+For projects that cross into specialty electrical, plumbing, or roofing work, or any full-remodel general contracting, we refer to partners we trust.
 You get an honest "this is the right trade for it" answer, not a pitch.

 Not sure which one your project needs?

-Send us a quick text or call — we'll tell you honestly, in five minutes, whether your job is handyman scope, a licensed-trade job, or a full contractor project.
+Send us a quick text or call, we'll tell you honestly, in five minutes, whether your job is handyman scope, a specialty trade, or a full contractor project.